YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Judge safety at the clinic level first.
 National crime charts and old travel headlines do not tell a patient who will perform the surgery, how sterile the facility is, how many patients are treated per day, or whether the graft plan is responsible.

 Check the medical setting, doctor credentials, anesthesia process, emergency plan, hygiene standards, medication instructions, and communication after surgery.
 These checks matter in Turkey, Mexico, and every other country.
+Patients should also check current travel advice for the exact city they plan to visit, because travel safety and surgical safety are related but not identical.

 For hair transplantation, the lasting problems I worry about most are poor donor extraction, unnatural hairline design, weak graft handling, unclear medical responsibility, and no serious follow up.
 These problems can happen in any country when the clinic model is wrong.